jasieksz/DAAGER/docs/user/properties.md

 - `age.console.log.file.level=classpath_path_to.xml` – logging level to use with the log file.
   Any value from `ch.qos.logback.classic.Level` is correct.
   Default is **ALL**.
+- `age.console.lib.path=path/to/dir/` – path to the directory with additional JARs containing commands that should be loaded.
+  Default is **./lib/**.